Follow these seven steps to become part of the MLCommons™ community and get access to meetings, documents, and code.

 Join the email@example.com mailing list.
 Click the mailing list, then the "Ask to Join" button.
+Note that personal email addresses are allowed on this mailing list.

 Join working groups you are interested in below.
 Requests are manually reviewed, so please be patient.